 A CAREC Digital Strategy Steering Committee will be established to determine the appropriate leadership and governance structures as well as the regional institutional framework to drive the implementation of the CAREC Digital Strategy 2030.
-The Steering Committee will be led and constituted by governments of the CAREC member countries and facilitated by the CAREC Secretariat.
-The committee will engage all the members of the CAREC Digital Space in the implementation process relying on mutual goodwill and an inclusive multistakeholder consultation model that brings together public and private sector organizations across CAREC, academic institutions, the expert community, international donor organizations, global and regional technology giants, citizens, and other players.
-55 Broad engagement and collaboration are necessary to achieve the regional multiplier effect in digital dividends.
-Active regional leadership is critical in providing the authorizing environment and enabling linkages between key digital ecosystem stakeholders across the region (local communities, private enterprises, non-government organizations, multinational organizations, academia, and government agencies).
+The Steering Committee will be led and constituted by governments of the CAREC member countries, and it will be facilitated by the CAREC Secretariat.
+The committee will engage all the members of the CAREC Digital Space in the implementation process relying on mutual goodwill and inclusive multistakeholder consultation model that brings together public and private sector organizations across CAREC, academic institutions, the expert community, international donor organizations, global and regional technology giants, citizens, and other players.
+54 Broad engagement and collaboration are necessary to achieve the regional multiplier effect in digital dividends.
+Active regional leadership is critical in providing